Some background and context

 2013: Tablets & MOOCs, Digital Textbooks & Matthew Effects: What's new (and what isn't) in technology use in education in developing countries.
 Excerpts from the World Bank’s EduTech blog (Volume V)

 2014: Mobile Phones & National Educational Technology Agencies, Sachet Publishing & the Khan Academy: What's happening with educational technology use in developing countries.
 Excerpts from the World Bank’s EduTech blog (Volume VI)

-While these collections have been published to enable off-line reading, blog entries typically contain multiple links to resources on the Internet, and so they are best sampled when Internet connectivity is at hand.
+While these collections have been published as PDF documents to enable off-line reading, blog entries typically contain multiple links to resources on the Internet, and so they are best sampled when Internet connectivity is at hand.

 Posts on the EduTech blog are not meant to be exhaustive in their consideration of a given topic, but rather to point to interesting developments and pose some related questions.
 They should not be mistaken for peer-reviewed research or World Bank policy papers.
 The views expressed on the EduTech blog are those of the author(s) alone, and not those of the World Bank.

 Most weeks, the EduTech blog features images that are made available via a variety of Creative Commons licenses for broader use.
 We consciously utilize such images not only because it is easy to do so (although that of course is true as well), but also to highlight the fact that different approaches and mechanisms for the sharing of information and media resources are emerging that may be of special relevance to our counterparts and partners working in the education sector in developing countries.
 Please let us know if you feel that any of the images reproduced here have been used in ways contrary to such licenses.